albaintor/UC-Remote/README.md

   <img width="250" alt="image" src="https://github.com/user-attachments/assets/cb2d7789-1801-4537-b219-094fd35f08ba"/>
 </p>

+As soon as activities are on, they are also accessible directly from the side left menu

 # Side menu

 The side menu is accessible from the upper left 3 bars icon.
-From this menu you can :
+From this menu you can access to :
 1. Register (or remove) remotes
 2. Select a registered remote to navigate in it
 3. Global settings
+4. Active activities

 <p align="center">
   <img width="250" alt="image" src="https://github.com/user-attachments/assets/2730a79a-3276-4a87-9a98-d4de65c205f7"/>